 Meet the Team

-Jordana Confino - Director of Professionalism and Special Projects; Adjunct Professor of Law
+Jordana Alter Confino - Assistant Dean of Professionalism; Adjunct Professor of Law

 Prior to joining Fordham, Jordana served as the Assistant Director of Academic Counseling, Acting Clerkship Advisor, and a Lecturer in Law at Columbia Law School.
 Jordana previously clerked for the Honorable Robert D. Sack on the United States Court of Appeals for the Second Circuit, and for the Honorable Paul A. Engelmayer on the United States District Court for the Southern District of New York.